 When you look at gross sales per day, you could say the Minnesota State Fair is the biggest restaurant in the world.
 In 2017, they brought in over $51 million in food and beverage sales in 12 days.
 In comparison, Tao in Las Vegas brings in $42 million in sales over an entire year.

 Attendance during the State Fair is big, too.
-In 2018, over 2 million people walked onto the Fairgrounds, making it the most attended in the Fair’s history.
-Five daily attendance records were set.
+In 2019, over 2.1 million people walked onto the Fairgrounds, making it the most attended in the Fair’s history.
+Six daily attendance records were set.

-- Speaking of beverages, start studying what you will drink.
-The specialty beverages served only at the Fair are available online.
+Speaking of beverages, start studying what you will drink.
+A list of the specialty beverages served only at the Fair is available online.
 The brochure will also be available in print form at information booths (you may have to ask for it, as it’s not always sitting on the counter).

 If it’s your first time at the Minnesota State Fair, I recommend using this guide to make sure you taste the most iconic foods at the Great Minnesota Get Together.

 Click here to see a feed with all of my Minnesota State Fair advice.